LawRato

 1. What is cyberstalking?

-India is a very diverse country.
-We have different religions, different cultures, different languages, and so on.
-But despite all our differences, it seems to us that we are a nation bound together by a love of movies that legitimize, normalize even romanticize stalkers.
-No wonder one could see many Dhanush stalking their “ lovers” on the roads and when their romantic overtures are rejected instances like acid attack, rape, and sexual harassment soon follow.
-But, this is the 21st century and everything is getting advanced and more complex.
-And Stalking is not an exception to this trend for old problems and nuisances often find their way and are reborn and reconstructed in such a way that new medium becomes the sites for such problems.
+India, being a very diverse country has different religions, different cultures, different languages, etc. But despite all the differences, it seems that India is a nation bound together by a love of movies that legitimize, normalize and even romanticize stalkers.
+It's no suprise one could see many stalking their "lovers" on the streets and when their romantic advances are rejected, instances like acid attack, rape, and sexual harassment soon follow.
+But this is the 21st century, and everything is getting more advanced and more complex.
+Stalking is no exception to this trend, as old problems and nuisances often resurface and are reconstructed in such a way that new mediums become the sites for such problems.

 What is cyberstalking?

-Cyberstalking can take many different forms, but in the broadest sense, it is stalking or harassment that takes place via online channels such as social media, forums, or email.
-It is typically planned and sustained over a period of time.
-Cases of cyberstalking can often begin as seemingly harmless interactions.
-Sometimes, especially at the beginning, a few strange or perhaps unpleasant messages may even amuse you.
-However, if they become systematic, it becomes annoying and even frightening.
-For example, if you've received a few negative comments on Facebook and Instagram, it may upset or annoy you, but this isn't cyberstalking yet.
-For some people, such as semi-celebrities looking for attention, negative comments are actually welcomed.
-However, once you start receiving unwanted and annoying messages repeatedly and feel harassed, then the line has likely been crossed.
-Cyberstalkers might terrorize victims by sending unpleasant messages systematically, perhaps even several times a day.
-It is especially unnerving when such messages come from different accounts managed by the same person.
-It is probably a good idea to report this to both the website owners and law enforcement agencies.
+Cyberstalking takes many forms; in its broadest sense it includes stalking or harassment occurring over online platforms like social media platforms, forums or emails.
+Cyberstalking typically begins with seemingly innocent exchanges.
+A few strange or maybe unpleasant messages may occasionally entertain you, especially at first.
+However, if they become systematic, it becomes both annoying and terrifying.
+For example, you may be outraged or annoyed if you receive a few negative comments on Facebook and Instagram, but this is not cyberstalking.
+Some people, such as semi-celebrities looking for attention, welcome negative comments.
+However, if you continue to get unwanted and annoying messages and feel harassed, the line has most definitely been crossed.
+Cyberstalkers may terrorise victims by sending unpleasant messages regularly, perhaps many times each day.
+It's extremely unnerving when similar messages arrive from many accounts operated by the same person.
+Instead of trying to do something on your own, it is usually a better idea to report this to both the website owners and law enforcement agencies to deal with such situations.

 What is Stalking?

 Stalking means consistently following any particular person over a long period of time.
 This activity also involves harassment or threatening behavior.
-The stalker consistently follows a person everywhere at home, market, etc., and the stalker also threatens that person by repeatedly sending messages, and doing blank phone calls.
-But, in cyberstalking there is a use of the internet or any other electronic media by which the communication can be done through E-mails or SMS to stalk that person.
-A cyberstalker totally relies upon the inconspicuousness given by the internet, which allows them to stalk their victim without being detected.
-Cyberstalking is totally different from the spamming of messages by a spammer.
-Cyberstalking is a serious crime and there are many cases against it in India.
+The stalker consistently follows a person everywhere, at home, in the market, etc., and the stalker also threatens that person by repeatedly sending messages and making blank phone calls.
+BBut, cyberstalking involves the use of the internet or other electronic media to communicate with and stalk that individual via E-mails or SMS.
+A cyberstalker completely relies on the internet's inconspicuousness, which allows them to stalk their target without being detected.
+Cyberstalking is not the same as spamming of messages by a spammer.
+Cyberstalking is a severe offence with several instances filed in India.

 Legal Provisions on Cyberstalking and Online Harassment